 Environmental terrorism is an act of damaging a particular ecosystem upon which people depend for their survival.
-Environmental terrorists pollute air and water upon which people depend.
-Some big corporations have been accused in engaging in environmental terrorism for economic reasons as their activities are known to pollute environments and damage people's natural resources and source of livelihood.
+Environmental terrorists pollute the air and water upon which people depend.
+Some big corporations have been accused of engaging in environmental terrorism for economic reasons as their activities are known to pollute environments and damage people's natural resources and sources of livelihood.
 Governments can also engage in environmental terrorism for political reasons.
 A good example of environmental terrorism carried out by a government is that of Saddam Hussein of Iraq who set Kuwaiti's oil fields ablaze during the Gulf War in 1990.

 Environmental terrorism does not target individuals directly, but its effect has deadly consequences on individuals.
-When environments are weakened or destroyed, they become incapable of sustaining lives, including that of animal and plants.
-It is important that we emphasise the dangers of environmental terrorism as it is the most subtle form of terrorism.
-People who engage in it are rarely identified as terrorists even though their actions have more consequence than what a suicide bomber or other conventional terrorists may hope to achieve.
+When environments are weakened or destroyed, they become incapable of sustaining lives, including that of animals and plants.
+We must emphasise the dangers of environmental terrorism as it is the most subtle form of terrorism.
+People who engage in it are rarely identified as terrorists even though their actions have more consequences than what a suicide bomber or other conventional terrorists may hope to achieve.
 Environmental terrorism has continued with its effective destruction of the ozone layer, increase in earth's atmosphere temperature, ocean surge, flooding, tsunami, earthquake, etc., that ravage our world today.